Chart Color Schemes

 Infrastructure

-Canadian has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Canadian has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect this region.
+AreaSearch identified 16 projects likely affecting the region.
 Notable initiatives include Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sovereign Hill Master Plan: Gold Vault, Sebastopol Community Hub, and Delacombe Town Centre Stage 3.
-The following list details those most relevant.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.